Saints Row: The Third: Gameplay

 The series has been considered a clone of Grand Theft Auto that later positioned itself as more "gleefully silly" in comparison.
 In combat, players select weapons from a weapon selection wheel, (Note: In a change from previous games, grenades have been removed from the weapon selection wheel for their own dedicated button, and food has been removed altogether in exchange for faster health regeneration.) including pistols, submachine guns, shotguns, and rocket launchers alongside special weapons such as UAV drones and a fart-in-a-jar stun grenade.
 Player melee attacks include running attacks such as DDTs and a purple dildo bat.
 Players may use vehicles to navigate the city, including a hover jet (known as the F-69 VTOL) and a pixelated retrogame tank that are unlocked through story missions.
 Once special vehicles are unlocked, they are in unlimited supply and can be delivered directly to the player-character's location.
 Player actions are intensified with what Volition calls the "awesome button", where for example the player will divekick through the windshield into the driver's seat of a car.
 The main story campaign missions can be played alone, or cooperatively either online or via System Link offline.
-(Note: Cooperative gameplay is "drop-in and drop-out" such that players can come and go with their individual game progress saved for later single-player play.
+(Note: Cooperative gameplay is "drop-in and drop-out" such that players can come and go, with their individual game progress saved for later single-player play.
 Both the online and offline modes require a paid online pass.)
 Some elements are added to the campaign for the second player.
-There is no competitive multiplayer, but a "wave-based survival mode" called Whored Mode that supports up to two players.
+There is no competitive multiplayer, but a "wave-based survival mode" called Whored Mode supports up to two players.